SilasBorges/SilasBorges/README.md

 ### Experience includes (but is not limited to):

 - 👨🏻‍💻 Developer with more then 3 years experience
+- 🎓 I have a degree in information systems from Uniessa
+- 👨🏻‍💻 In my years of profession I have also worked with systems support and QA analyst

+## My informations

 - 📝 I'm currently looking for a new job
-- 🎓 I have a degree in information systems from Uniessa
 - 💡 I love innovation and new technologies
+- 📄 You can check my [Resume](https://drive.google.com/file/d/116HGVmkV39wAGBaJX4w2V2tv2HS-_Tpq/view?usp=drive_link) for more details about work experience.

 ## My experience in android with kotlin